 - Reliability and experience

 - Signature updates

 The protocol detection is handled by a modified version of the nDPI library.
 Netify adds handling for run-time application definitions, network policies, JSON data streams, packet dynamics, packet pipelines, and more.
-The source code is ready to use on various popular Linux distributions, FreeBSD, OpenWRT, Raspberry Pi and more.
 If you're a technical guy, you can find all the source code on Netify's GitLab project page.

 - Data Streams Overview - network metadata for audit, performance, stats and more.

-- Network Policies Overview - Layer 3 hooks for firewall, routing and QoS.
+- Network Policy Datasets - Layer 3 datasets for firewall, routing and QoS.